 The tagline on tonight's new March 9 Walking Dead episode titled "Alone" simply said, "One group finds a shelter; a group has a realization about protection."
 The episode, airing on AMC, Didn't stray far from the style of the last few episodes that followed the story of a limited number of characters each episode.
 It's a formula that has worked and allowed the viewers to get to know some of the characters on a more personal level during the zombie apocalypse.
 Here's a quick recap of this week's episode.

 At the beginning of "Alone" we see Bob as he was before he joined the group, a survivor of the zombie apocalypse walking in the world alone.
 We then see Glenn driving a truck and Daryl Dixon on a motorcycle as they come upon Bob on the road.
 After a quick conversation, Bob joins Glenn and Daryl and off they go down the road.
 This small glimpse into the back story has been a recurring storytelling tool that Walking Dead has used wisely this season.
-It's been great to see how people lived before the apocalypse and offers some insight into the group mechanics.
+It's been great to see how people lived before the apocalypse and these quick flashbacks offer some insight into the group mechanics.
 We quickly move forward to the present and for the duration of the episode we switch between Maggie, Sasha and Bob, who are fighting walkers in the fog when we first see them, and Beth and Daryl who is teaching Beth the finer points of tracking and the use of his crossbow.

 Beth gets her foot caught in a trap which prompts Daryl and her to find some temporary shelter.
 What they find is a macabre funeral home.
 Suspecting that the building is a trap, Beth and Daryl find temporary shelter and suspiciously fresh food, and they're cautious that the owner or resident is somewhere still in the vicinity.
 There are a few moments that felt like foreshadowing here, especially the scene where Daryl lays down in a coffin and another where Daryl carries Beth through a doorway much the same way a groom carries his bride through a threshold.
 It's evident that Beth and Daryl are bonding, at least as much as is possible while the world full of zombies falls apart around them.